 The first time I ate anything with Jerk seasoning on it, we were on our honeymoon in Jamaica.
 We booked a week at a Beaches resort where everything was included.
 Good thing, because we love to eat!
 We ate at every restaurant, every time they were open, tried all the dishes and gained a few “love pounds.”

 Brooks and I also made sure to try all the included cocktails and after an unfortunate Bloody Mary binge, Brooks had to spend quite a bit of time in the bathroom.
 I scaled back on the tomato-based drinks but kept trudging on with the food and once I tasted their Jamaican Jerk Chicken, I was hooked.

 What is Caribbean Jerk Seasoning and why is it so freaking delicious?

-Just take me to the Jerk Seasoning Recipe Already!
+Just take me to the Jamaican Jerk Recipe!

 If you’d rather skip my (very helpful, I think) tips and tricks, essential cooking info, and similar recipe ideas – and get straight to this delicious easy Jamaican Jerk recipe – simply scroll to the bottom of the page where you can find the printable recipe card.

 I had always been scared to try Jamaican Jerk Spice because it contains allspice, cinnamon, and hot Scotch Bonnet peppers which I believed to be hotter than Habanero peppers.
 You guys know that I have not been a fan of cinnamon in large quantities, or on anything savory, and allspice has a strong flavor too.

 My palate is dull from all the sugar I was eating, and once I had my stint with the paleo diet, I grew to love it.
 Cilantro still tastes like soap if I eat too much of it at one time, but cinnamon, ginger, and allspice are now friends of mine.